lynchrFI/star_wars_cli/README.md

 # StarWars

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/star_wars`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Hello, everyone and welcome to my Star Wars CLI Gem!
+Here you will be able to get information on ALL of the Star Wars movies, such as, Realease date, Title of the movie, Director & Producer, Opening Craw and the episode ID!

 ## Installation